-Above: Janet and Terry Hubbard at a planting day along the King Parrot Creek.
+Above: Janet and Terry Hubbard at the King Parrot Creek.

 As a farmer and a passionate supporter of Landcare, I would like to put forward a view that I suspect motivates many of us to make this place a better place to live – not just for ourselves but for those who come after us.

 The comparison of vegetation cover in Victoria 200 years ago with how it appears now is quite stark.
 In our zeal to produce we have changed the natural landscape and in doing so have affected natural weather patterns which have contributed to rising temperatures and an increase in catastrophic weather events.